sankethka/azps-conceptual/docs/install-azureps.md

 modules in `$env:ProgramFiles\WindowsPowerShell\Modules` but does not create version specific folders.

-### Installing module versions side-by-side
+## Installing module versions side-by-side

 You should always install the latest available version of Azure PowerShell.
-But if you have scripts written against an earlier version, you should check for breaking changes in the newer version.
+But if you have scripts written using an earlier version, you should check for breaking changes in the newer version.

 Version 2.1.0 (and version 1.2.6 for AzureStack) are the first module versions designed to be installed and used side-by-side.
 You must use the PowerShellGet method of installation to install multiple versions.

-The following commands illustrate how to install multiple versions of Azure PowerShell:
+The PowerShellGet method of installation is the only method that supports the installation of multiple versions.
+The following commands illustrate how to install multiple versions of Azure
+PowerShell:

 ```powershell
 Install-Module -Name AzureRM -RequiredVersion 3.6.0